 - 2.1 The decision to provide a stopway or a clearway as an alternative to an increased length of runway will depend on the physical characteristics of the area beyond the runway end, and on the operating performance requirements of the prospective aeroplanes.
 The runway, stopway and clearway lengths to be provided are determined by the aeroplane take-off performance, but a check shall also be made of the landing distance required by the aeroplanes using the runway to ensure that adequate runway length is provided for landing.
 The length of a clearway, however, cannot exceed half the length of take-off run available. - 2.2 The aeroplane performance operating limitations require a length which is enough to ensure that the aeroplane can, after starting a take-off, either be brought safely to a stop or complete the take-off safely.
 For the purpose of calculation, it is supposed that the runway, stopway and clearway lengths provided at the aerodrome are only just adequate for the aeroplane requiring the longest take-off and accelerate-stop distances, taking into account its take-off mass, runway characteristics and ambient atmospheric conditions.
-Under these circumstances there is, for each take-off, a speed, called the decision speed; below this speed, the take-off run and take-off distance would be required to complete a take-off when an engine fails before the decision speed is reached, because of the insufficient speed and the reduced power available.
+Under these circumstances there is, for each take-off, a speed, called the decision speed; below this speed, the take-off must be abandoned if an engine fails, while above it the take-off must be completed.
+A very long take-off run and take-off distance would be required to complete a take-off when an engine fails before the decision speed is reached, because of the insufficient speed and the reduced power available.
 There would be no difficulty in stopping in the remaining accelerate-stop distance available provided action is taken immediately.
-In these circumstances the correct course of action would be to abandon the take-off.
+In these circumstances the correct course of action would be to abandon the take-off